This snippet implements an RPC server and client using effect

 ).

-The client is fully type-safe since it's derived from
+The client is fully type-safe since it's derived from the shared

 .